May 5, 2020

 Finally, cultivate a heart of gratitude.
 Find two or three things you are thankful for each day.
 I am grateful for the faster commute to work because there is hardly any traffic.
 I am enjoying spring and bike riding with my daughter.
 I am amazed at the resourcefulness of Americans in joining together to fight COVID.

-Being cooped up has given our fast paced culture a time to reflect.
+Being cooped up has given our fast-paced culture a time to reflect.
 Reframe the stress as an opportunity to strengthen your mental health and develop resiliency.
-Accept yourself, your situation, take time to connect with friends and family, structure your time, and cultivate a heart of gratitude.
-Take control of your mental health; COVID cannot take that from you.
+Accept yourself and your situation, connect with friends and family, structure your time, and cultivate a heart of gratitude.
+Take control of your mental health; COVID-19 cannot take that from you.